sowdagar3/Steganography/README.md

 In this repository I performed Image Staganography using an encoder architecture to embed a secret message into an image and a decoder architecture to extract the hidden message from the Stegastamp.These encoder and decoder architectures are trained with MIRFLICKR dataset.

-To download the pretrained encoder and decoder use the link [Pretrained_models](https://drive.google.com/drive/folders/102Gws6tW6zlAMpr7cYTG_0JE1mDaJWF9?usp=sharing).After downloading the pretrained models keep them in saved_models folder.To install the required libraries run the below command pip install -r requirement.txt
+To download the pretrained encoder and decoder use the link [Pretrained_models](https://drive.google.com/drive/folders/102Gws6tW6zlAMpr7cYTG_0JE1mDaJWF9?usp=sharing).After downloading the pretrained models keep them in saved_models folder.To install the required libraries run the command "pip install -r requirement.txt"

 To encode a messege "Hello" in an image img.png run encode_image.py by passing necessary arguments as